Yu Chang

 Yu-Cheng Chang (張育成 (Zhāng Yùchéng); born August 18, 1995) is a Taiwanese professional baseball infielder for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
 He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, Pittsburgh Pirates, Tampa Bay Rays, and Boston Red Sox.
 Chang made his MLB debut in 2019.
 He represented the Chinese Taipei national baseball team (Taiwan) in the 2023 World Baseball Classic.

+Chang's 235 career games played is the most by a Taiwanese player.

 Early life and education

 Chang was born in Donghe, Taitung County, and attended Taiyuan Elementary School and Taiyuan Junior High School.
 He played baseball at the Taichung Senior Agricultural and Vocational High School and was a senior student when he signed with the Cleveland Indians.